stateun/stateun.github.io/_pages/about/about.md

 ---
 layout: single
-title : "Who I am "
+title : "Who I Am "
 permalink: /About/
 author_profile: true
 ---
+- **Education:**
-_Hello!
-I am Sung Eun Lee, currently pursuing my Master's degree in Statistics at Seoul National University.
-I earned my Bachelor's degree in Statistics from University of Seoul_.
+   Currently pursuing a Master's degree in Statistics at Seoul National University Bachelor's degree in Statistics from University of Seoul

+- **Hobbies:**
-_In my free time, I enjoy working out, especially _CrossFit_, _which I have been focusing on recently.
-I am also a big baseball fan, and my favorite team is the Samsung Lions_.
+   Passionate about working out, especially CrossFit, which I have been focusing on recently A big fan of baseball, cheering for the Samsung Lions

+- **Passion:**
-_I am passionate about Artificial Intelligence and actively explore its potential using Python, my primary programming language_.
+   Enthusiastic about Artificial Intelligence, exploring its potential using Python as my primary programming language

 ---

-# Research Interests
+## Research Interests

 - **Generative Models**
    Crafting advanced methods for data synthesis and representation learning to enhance real-world applications.